 U.S. Signs Peace Deal With Taliban After Nearly 2 Decades Of War In Afghanistan

-U.S. Special Representative Zalmay Khalilzad signed a deal with the head of the Taliban's negotiating team, Mullah Abdul Ghani Baradar, that paves the way for eventual peace in Afghanistan.
-The accord was signed in Doha, Qatar, where the two sides spent many months hashing out the agreement.
+The U.S. and the Taliban have struck a deal that paves the way for eventual peace in Afghanistan.
+U.S. Special Representative Zalmay Khalilzad and the head of the militant Islamist group, Mullah Abdul Ghani Baradar, signed the potentially historic agreement Saturday in Doha, Qatar, where the two sides spent months hashing out its details.

-It comes at the end of a seven-day "Reduction in Violence" in Afghanistan that was agreed to earlier this month.

-According to the deal, "the United States is committed to withdraw from Afghanistan all military forces of the United States, its allies, and Coalition partners, including all non-diplomatic civilian personnel, private security contractors, trainers, advisors, and supporting services personnel within fourteen (14) months."
+Under the terms of the deal, the U.S. commits to withdrawing all of its military forces and supporting civilian personnel, as well as those of its allies, within 14 months.
+The drawdown process will begin with the U.S. reducing its troop levels to 8,600 in the first 135 days and pulling its forces from five bases.

+The rest of its forces, according to the agreement, will leave "within the remaining nine and a half months."

 The Afghan government also will release up to 5,000 Taliban prisoners as a gesture of goodwill, in exchange for 1,000 Afghan security forces held by the Taliban.

-Along with members of the United Nations Security Council, the U.S. intends to "remove members of the Taliban from the sanctions list with the aim of achieving this objective by May 29, 2020."
-And Washington aims to remove the group from U.S. sanctions by Aug 27, 2020.
+The U.S. intends, along with members of the United Nations Security Council, to "remove members of the Taliban from the sanctions list with the aim of achieving this objective by May 29, 2020" — and Washington, in particular, aims to remove the group from U.S. sanctions by Aug 27, 2020.

-The Taliban "will not allow any of its members, other individuals or groups, including al-Qa'ida, to use the soil of Afghanistan to threaten the security of the United States and its allies."

-The U.S. will "request the recognition and endorsement of the UN Security Council for this agreement."
+The U.S. has pledged to seek the Security Council's recognition and endorsement of the plan.

 The Afghan government will also begin negotiations with the Taliban to map out a political settlement which would establish the role the Taliban would play in a future Afghanistan.
 These negotiations are expected to start next month.
 One of the first tasks in these intra-Afghan talks will be to achieve a lasting ceasefire in Afghanistan.